Last Updated on November 17, 2023 by Kayla

 “The lack of carbohydrates can make you a little crazy.”-Tom Hardy

-If you’re struggling to find sustainable real-life eating strategies, we discuss blood sugar management and more on how to work in carbohydrates during the LIFe Back On Track Program – a 30-day kickstart program for women after weight loss surgery.
+If you’re struggling to find sustainable real-life eating strategies, learn how to do things differently by balancing your blood sugar in my online community for women after weight loss surgery.

 This post may contain affiliate links.
 When you make a purchase through any of the links, there is no additional cost to you, and I may earn a small (and very appreciated) commission.
 Thank you for your support!